an research initiative

 Join IRPP lead data analyst Ricardo Chejfec for an insightful webinar exploring the Institute’s recently launched Community Transformations Project, a groundbreaking research initiative addressing the challenges and opportunities for Canadian communities susceptible to economic disruption resulting from global efforts to reduce greenhouse-gas emissions.

-During this session, Ricardo will:
+During this session, Ricardo:

 This webinar is perfect for policymakers, community leaders, economic development experts and anyone interested in how Canada can navigate the workforce challenges brought about by the transition to a low-carbon economy.